-The Department of Astrophysics (DAP) was established at the Vietnam National Space Center under the decision number 37/QĐ-TTVTQG dated January 29th, 2015.
+The Department of Astrophysics (DAP) was established at the Vietnam National Satellite Center under the decision number 37/QĐ-TTVTQG dated January 29th, 2015.
 The precursor of DAP was the Vietnam Astrophysics Training Laboratory (VINATOM, MOST) which consisted of a group of scientists working on astrophysics for more than 14 years.

 The aim of the Department is to build in Vietnam a research group of international stature in astrophysics and space sciences.
 Its functions are to carry out research in astrophysics and space sciences, to train manpower for the fields and to do public outreach and education to increase the public awareness of the meaning, roles and importance of astrophysics and space sciences in particular and of fundamental research in general.